fzhedu/bolt/CONTRIBUTING.md

 - **License**: Apache 2.0 (see `LICENSE` and `NOTICE.txt`).

 - **Headers**: All new source files must include the Apache 2.0 license header.
-You can copy it from the `license.header` template file and paste it (as a comment) at the top of your `.cpp` and `.h` files.
+You can copy it from the `license.header` template file and paste it (as a comment) at the top of all source code files.

 ## Getting Help